ginjo/esphome-dynamic-cron/README.md

 ## Options

-  These are the available options you can use to configure each instance of dynamic_cron.
+  These are the available options you can use to configure each instance of a dynamic_cron schedule.
+  See below for more detail on some of these options.

   * **name**: string, *optional*
   * **id**:   string, *optional*